 A string representing the current ICE transport policy.
 Possible values are:

 A string which specifies the target peer identity for the

 RTCPeerConnection.
 If this value is set (it defaults to

 RTCPeerConnectionwill not connect to a remote peer unless it can successfully authenticate with the given name.

-- The RTCP mux policy to use when gathering ICE candidates, in order to support non-multiplexed RTCP.
-The value must be one of those from the
+A string which specifies the RTCP mux policy to use when gathering ICE candidates, in order to support non-multiplexed RTCP.
+Possible values are:

 RTCPeerConnection object, configured as described by

 configuration, if specified; otherwise, configured to appropriate basic defaults.

 When you wish to provide your own certificates for use by an